 The milk-producing lobules within the breast are small structures that combine to form lobes.
 The milk travels through a network of ducts that come together in the nipple.
 The aerola is the dark skin surrounding the nipples.
 The breast also has connective tissue and ligaments, nerves, blood vessels, and lymph nodes.

-Breast cancer occurs when a D.N.A abnormality in the cells cause them to turn malignant and multiply uncontrollably.
+Breast cancer occurs when a D.N.A abnormality in the cells causes them to turn malignant and multiply uncontrollably.
 Breast cancer generally develops in the lobules that supply milk or the ducts.
-The malignant cells form a tumour that can metastasize or spread into other areas of the body.
+The malignant cells from a tumour that can metastasize or spread into other areas of the body.
 Breast cancer that originates in the lobules is knowns as lobular carcinoma while cancer that develops in the ducts is called ductal carcinoma.
 Breast cancer is further divided into invasive and non-invasive breast cancer.
 Invasive breast cancer is when the cancer cells start affecting nearby tissues and lymph nodes, from where they can further metastasize and reach other organs of the body including the bones and lungs.
 Non-invasive cancer is when the malignant cells are still contained within lobules or ducts.

 • Lumps found in the breast